shaecodes/Bank-Management-System/README.md

 - Close account: Users can close their bank account by providing the account number and confirming their choice.
 - View accounts: Users can view the list of all existing bank accounts by providing the correct username and password for authentication.

+# How to Run the Bank Account Management System
+- Clone the repository to your local machine.
+- Open a terminal and navigate to the directory where the repository is cloned.
+- Run the bank_management_system.py file using the Python interpreter.
+- Follow the on-screen prompts to interact with the bank account management system and perform various operations such as creating accounts, depositing and withdrawing money, closing accounts, and viewing account records.
+- If you're interested in contributing and adding file handling with CSV, refer to the "Collaborating and Adding File Handling with CSV" section for further instructions.

+# Dependencies
+The Bank Account Management System requires Python 3.x to run.
+There are no additional external dependencies.

 # Collaborating and Adding File Handling with CSV
 I am open to collaborations and contributions to enhance the functionality of this bank account management system.
 One potential improvement could be adding file handling with CSV (Comma-Separated Values) to store account data persistently.